-The following are considered Category One Offenses:
+The following are considered Category Two Offenses:

-- Skipping class or school, leaving class or school without permission - Going to another class or building without permission - Profanity, cursing or making obscene gestures (verbal or written) - Public display of affection (holding hands, hugging, kissing, etc) - Use of racial slurs, verbal abuse, name calling - Disrespect to other students - Failure to follow the reasonable request of a school employee - Extortion- obtaining by force or threat from another - "Buzzard Syndrome" creating a problem by running to a fight or disturbance - Confronting/harassing other students about a problem instead of alerting school officials - Violation of dress and grooming procedures
+- Skipping class or school, leaving class or school without permission - Going to another class or building without permission - Profanity, or making obscene gestures (verbal or written) - Public display of affection (holding hands, hugging, kissing, etc) - Use of racial slurs, verbal abuse, name calling - Disrespect to other students - Failure to follow the reasonable request of a school employee - Extortion- obtaining by force or threat from another - "Buzzard Syndrome" creating a problem by running to a fight or disturbance - Confronting/harassing other students about a problem instead of alerting school officials - Violation of dress and grooming procedures (4-7 violations) - Recording, and or distributing videos or any illegal content posting to social media

-The following represents what may happen when a student is sent to the office for category two offenses.
-(The final decision of a category one consequence rest solely with the principal) \square Counseling
+The following represents what may happen when a student is sent to the office for category two offense.
+(The final decision of a category consequence rest solely with the principal)

 - In-school suspension

-- Out of school suspension
+- Out of school suspension (1-3 days)

-- Alternative placement
+- Refer to counselor (behavior intervention)

-- Alternate Suspension
+- Alternate Suspension (see Alternatives to Suspension p.45)

-- Parent involvement
+- Parent conference

-- Short term in-school suspension

 - Elementary & Middle School-Corporal Punishment.
 Please mark no on the enrollment form if you do not want corporal punishment used.

-Students are not allowed on campus at any time during their suspension.
+\Students are not allowed on campus at any time during their suspension.